-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
 April 03, 2016 Broadcast Number 4516.

 “Glory to God on High”

 “God Is Love”